adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) also increases the size of HTML (and has other problems too).
 I'm seeing a theme here.

+And whilst a codified grid system is rarely needed and often problematic in practice, if you need one you may consider far [more minimal approach](https://github.com/Heydon/fukol-grids).

 ### 2. Simplify your design system

-If possible, simplifying the design system, may allow us to avoid [class names altogether]().

-For example, the design of public facing government services often have a very simple UI.
-Everything is aligned left, everything stacks, and there's very little going on.
-In this case, we can [avoid CSS classes](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/), further improving performance.
+For example, the design of public-facing government services have a simple interface.
+Everything is aligned left and everything stacks naturally.
+In this case, we may be able to [avoid CSS classes altogether](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).
+A simple interface is a performant one.

-### 3. Use less third party code
+### 3. Less script and less CSS

+Single page applications have several problems and performance is definitely one of those.
+See Jake's video for example as to the rendering speed of rendering on the client and requesting a new screen through AJAX.

+It's not just the act of rendering, it's the hit on downloading the framework itself too.

 Twitter's tweet button script is 50k.
 We don't even need that script.
 Instead, a link is all we need to do the same thing and is a few bytes: